Forward Regulatory Plan: to

 2. Define and include reference to a “designated holding area” within the immigration framework and include reference to a “sterile transit area” within the customs framework;

-3. Require commercial air carriers to provide the CBSA with travellers' in-transit status and Place or Port of Onward Foreign Destination for all transiting travellers as part of the transmission of Advance Passenger Information;
+3. Require commercial air carriers to provide the CBSA with travellers' in-transit status and Place or Port of Onward Foreign Destination (as well as the date and time of arrival) for all transiting travellers as part of the transmission of Advance Passenger Information; and,

-4. Require commercial air carriers to provide the CBSA with the aircraft's first point of foreign disembarkation as part of their Air Exit Information submission; and
+4. Require commercial air carriers to provide the CBSA with the aircraft's first point of foreign disembarkation (as well as the date and time) as part of their Air Exit Information submission.

 Amendments are required to the following regulations: